 Some may find it helpful to spend some time with their potential dog before bringing him home to make sure they won’t experience an allergic reaction.

-Brindle Weiner dog food and diet
+Brindle Dachshund dog food and diet

-The diet of a Brindle Weiner dog should be well-balanced, nutritious, and healthy.
+The diet of a Brindle Dachshund dog should be well-balanced, nutritious, and healthy.
 It should include both protein, fat, and good carbohydrate.
 Their diet should consist of high-quality dry food as well as chewable treats.

 Brindle Dachshunds are not known to be picky eaters, but they are prone to obesity if fed too many treats or too much food at once.